 - Place the unpeeled potatoes in a large saucepan and cover with cold water.
 Cover the pan and bring the water to a boil.

 - Reduce to medium heat and cook for about 10-15 minutes or until a knife inserted in the center of the potatoes easily goes in and out.
-If you used potatoes of different sizes, the smallest ones will cook faster.
-Remove these first with a slotted spoon, set aside in a bowl. and keep cooking the biggest one until they pass the knife test.
+If you used potatoes of different sizes, the smallest ones would cook faster.
+Remove these first with a slotted spoon, set them aside in a bowl, and keep cooking the biggest one until they pass the knife test.